In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 The SearchController needs to create a SpeechClient

-instance that allows him to send requests to the Google Cloud Speech API.
+instance that allows it to send requests to the Google Cloud Speech API.
 The code first reads the credential file and then creates an instance of this class.

 public SearchController(AppConfig appConfig) throws IOException {